bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Node.js also supports the following binary-to-text encodings.
 For binary-to-text encodings, the naming convention is reversed: Converting a `Buffer` into a string is typically referred to as encoding, and converting a string into a `Buffer` as decoding.

 -   `'base64'`: [Base64](https://en.wikipedia.org/wiki/Base64) encoding.
-When creating a `Buffer` from a string, this encoding will also correctly accept “URL and Filename Safe Alphabet” as specified in [RFC 4648, Section 5](https://tools.ietf.org/html/rfc4648#section-5).
+When creating a `Buffer` from a string, this encoding will also correctly accept "URL and Filename Safe Alphabet” as specified in [RFC 4648, Section 5](https://tools.ietf.org/html/rfc4648#section-5).
 Whitespace characters such as spaces, tabs, and new lines contained within the base64-encoded string are ignored.
 -   `'base64url'`: [base64url](https://tools.ietf.org/html/rfc4648#section-5) encoding as specified in [RFC 4648, Section 5](https://tools.ietf.org/html/rfc4648#section-5).
 When creating a `Buffer` from a string, this encoding will also correctly accept regular base64-encoded strings.
 When encoding a `Buffer` to a string, this encoding will omit padding.
 -   `'hex'`: Encode each byte as two hexadecimal characters.
 Data truncation may occur when decoding strings that do exclusively contain valid hexadecimal characters.
 See below for an example.